Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Numerical predictions

 \section{Numerical predictions}

 \Cref{tab:tth_pth_pred} presents the differential \(p_T^H\) spectrum in the ATLAS \(t\bar tH\) bins, whilst~\cref{tab:all_pred_incl} lists the inclusive cross sections for all top-quark processes.
 SMEFT results are split into interference, quadratic, and cross terms, with total-rate \(K\)-factors given.
 All WCs are set to unity and \(\Lambda = 1\;\text{TeV}\).
-Predictions are quoted within their QCD scale uncertainties and MC statistical errors–predictions which are compatible with zero within a MC error of 2$\sigma$ or greater are omitted.
+Predictions are quoted within their QCD scale uncertainties and MC statistical errors.
+Predictions which are compatible with zero within a MC error of 2$\sigma$ or greater are omitted and denoted by the `-'.
+The `x' indicates no contribution from the corresponding operator.

 \Cref{tab:singleH} lists our numerical predictions for single–Higgs production and for Higgs decays into gluons and photons.
 The quoted SM value is the LO result with only top- and $W$-boson loops included.
 Quadratic SMEFT terms are strongly suppressed relative to the linear ones and are therefore not shown.